“Programs are a bit like prix-fixe menus in a restaurant: We can’t serve music à la carte . . . so our menu has to be quite diverse and – tasty.”

 5. Indulge and Surprise

-When people attend concerts, they bring expectations with them, which are influenced by your marketing strategies.
+When people attend concerts, they bring expectations with them, which will be influenced by your program titles and marketing strategies.
 Memorable concerts, though, take audiences beyond what they can envision.
-So, create expectations, and surpass them.
+So, create expectations, and then surpass them.

 6. End Strongly